RetroAchievements/docs/docs/developer-docs/leaderboards.md

 The **Title/Description** fields are quite obvious.

 The **Type** is "Time (Frames)".
-The value we're tracking updates once a frame, and the Genesis runs at 60 frames per second. (see not below for systems that run at other speeds)
+The value we're tracking updates once a frame, and the Genesis runs at 60 frames per second.

 The **Lower Is Better** flag is checked, then the one who makes the shortest time will be the #1.